repos-cl/CS-210-Functional-programming/exercises/exercise-08.md

 ```scala
 add(S(Z), S(S(Z)))(using ...)
 ```

-*Note:* If you try this in the Scala 3 compiler right now, the result won't be correct, this is a known compiler bug: https://github.com/lampepfl/dotty/issues/7586

 2. Write `given` definitions that create an instance of the `Product[N, M, R]` type class, representing the evidence that `N * M = R`.